AlexGreatDev/AlexGreatDev/README.md

 - 👀 I’m interested in: Software Development, Blockchain, and Cryptocurrencies.
 - 🌱 I’m currently working on: Blockchain projects and decentralized applications.
-- 💞️ I’m looking to collaborate on: .NET development, microservices architecture, and blockchain solutions.
+- 💞️ I’m looking to collaborate on: .NET development, microservices architecture, AI solutions and blockchain solutions.
 - 📫 How to reach me: AlexanderGreatDev@gmail.com

 <!---